-The Bethel Seminary transcript includes coursework transferred from other schools and coursework completed at Bethel Seminary.
-All transcripts from other schools in the student's file remain the property of Bethel Seminary and cannot be released to the student or other parties.
+The transcript includes coursework transferred from other schools and coursework completed at Bethel.
+All transcripts from other schools in the student's file remain the property of Bethel University and cannot be released to the student or other parties.
+However, students have the right to view these documents upon request.